status-im/nimbus-eth2/docs/the_nimbus_book/src/faq.md

 Note that this delay can be longer if many others are exiting or being kicked out at the same time.

 ### What happens if I lose my withdrawal key?

+TODO: This should probably recommend or mention that you don't need to have withdrawal key.
+      You can use 0x01 withdrawal credentials specifying a withdrawal address.

 If the withdrawal key is lost, there is no way to obtain access to the funds held by the validator.